TestArmada/magellan-saucelabs-executor/README.md

 ```

+## License
-Documentation in this project is licensed under
-Creative Commons Attribution 4.0 International License.
+Documentation in this project is licensed under Creative Commons Attribution 4.0 International License.
 Full details available at https://creativecommons.org/licenses/by/4.0